nunojay/PrintableSDCardWallets/README.md

 The STL output files for a few practical configurations are included, ready to be sliced and printed.

 I exercised the lock mechanism more than 160 times on one of the prints, without any loss of functionality.
-The spring will give on the first usage but that's OK, it is expected.
+The card holding spring will give on the first usage but that's OK, it is expected.

 ![SDCard wallets](./images/SDCardWallets.jpg)
 ![SDCardWallet1x1](./images/SDCardWallet1x1.png)